 September is here!
-And according to the calendar and the Farmers’ Almanac, we still have a few weeks of summer left to enjoy, as fall doesn’t officially start until September 23rd with the arrival of the Autumnal Equinox.
-But in meteorological circles, September 1st marks the first day of meteorological fall.
-So what’s the difference?
+And according to the calendar and the Farmers’ Almanac, we still have a few weeks of summer left to enjoy, as fall doesn’t officially start until mid-September with the arrival of the autumnal equinox.
+But in meteorological circles, September 1st marks the first day of fall.
+So why the difference?

 What’s the difference between “meteorological fall” and “astronomical fall”?

 Meteorologists divide the year up into seasons a bit differently than our calendars do.
 According to the meteorological calendar, the 4 seasons occur as follows: